AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/agora_chat_get_started_rn.md

 ## Test your app

-<div class="alert note">You can log in to the app by either modifying the fields in the <code>App.js</code> as stated below, or entering the required fields in the user interface.</div>
+<div class="alert note">You can log in to the app by either modifying the fields in the <code>App.js</code> file as stated below, or entering the required fields in the user interface.</div>

 To validate the peer-to-peer messaging you have just integrated into your app using Agora Chat, perform the following operations: